Oklahoma puts first inmate to death since 2015, but witness reports he convulsed and vomited during execution

-(CNN)Hours after the US Supreme Court vacated a ruling that granted a stay of execution for death row inmate John Grant, a witness to the execution on Thursday said Grant convulsed and vomited after the first drug, Midazolam, was administered.

-Midazolam was also used in Oklahoma's 2014 controversial execution of Clayton Lockett.
-Instead of becoming unconscious, Lockett twitched, convulsed and spoke.
+The first drug used in John Grant's execution was midazolam, a sedative that some states introduced to execution procedures in recent years as drug companies forbade use of other products.

+Midazolam's use has been controversial, as death penalty critics have argued that it's not a painkilling anesthetic.

-According to CNN affiliate KOKH reporter Dan Snyder, who attended the execution at the state penitentiary in McAlester, Oklahoma, Grant began convulsing almost immediately after the first drug was administered.
+On Thursday, Grant began convulsing almost immediately after midazolam -- the first in Oklahoma's three-drug lethal injection protocol -- was administered, according to CNN affiliate KOKH reporter Dan Snyder, who attended the execution at the state penitentiary in McAlester, Oklahoma.

 "His entire upper back repeatedly lifted off the gurney," Snyder said.
 "As the convulsions continued, Grant then began to vomit."

-Note: Correction: An earlier version of this story gave an incorrect surname for Grant's victim.
-She was Gay Carter.